 observations from remote locations (e.g., villages) are affected by perspectival errors;

-distances and angles are not related to the vent ejecting the projectile but to a fixed center;
+distances and angles are often, but not always, related to the vent ejecting the projectile, which can differ from case to case;

 observations are often collected days to months after the explosion has occurred.

 Importantly, the number of projectiles per unit area was most of the times hard to evaluate, and therefore our reconstructions cannot be read in terms of isolines of projectile density or of ground cover percentage.
 Unobserved, broken, or unrecognized projectiles of small size are a significant limitation to such measurements.
 In fact, witnesses did not easily provide quantitative information, and, as a result, only the greatest or the most damaging projectiles are usually mentioned.
-As a consequence, in our estimates we focused on the areas affected by ballistic fallout with no information on the spatial density also due to this difficulty.
+As a consequence, in our estimates we focused on the areas affected by ballistic fallout with no information on the areal density also due to this difficulty.

 Depending on the accuracy and reliability of the information sources, we also assigned the past events to different “uncertainty classes” as detailed in the sequel.
 We classified the information of past events in three types: